tankstudiostech/tankstudiosblog/src/render/posts/jot-intro.html.md

 <p>
 	Knowing what the OT contains, lets talk about why it was written.  **Paul says that all Scripture is God-breathed and useful (1 Tim.
 3:16-17).**
 	In Jesus' time, the Jews held the OT in high esteem.
-They strictly followed the laws and sacrifices listed in the book of the Law.
-The sang the Psalms and searched out the meanings of the prophets.  **They believed their salvation into eternal life rested within the scriptures.**
+They strictly followed the laws and sacrifices listed in the books of the Law.
+They sang the Psalms and searched out the meanings of the prophets.  **They believed their salvation into eternal life rested within the scriptures.**
 </p>

 <h3>Jesus' Explanation of OT's Purpose</h3>
 <p>
 	And they were correct!
-But many did not understand how it led to eternal life.	**Jesus Himself calls them out and explains that they have completely missed the purpose.**
+But many did not understand how the OT led to eternal life.	**Jesus Himself calls them out, explaing that they have completely missed the OT's purpose.**
 </p>

 <p>
-	In John 5, the Pharisees -- the Jew's religious leaders -- come asking Jesus who testifies with Him that He is the Christ.
-Jesus tells them that John the Baptist testifies (Jn 1:29), Jesus' works of the Father testify (...all 4 gospels), and finally that the entire OT testifies:
+	In John 5, the Pharisees -- the Jew's religious leaders -- ask Jesus who testifies with Him that He is the Christ.
+Jesus tells them that John the Baptist testifies (Jn 1:29), His works testify (...all 4 gospels), and finally that the entire OT testifies:
 </p>

 <div>